History, tourist information, and nearby accommodation

 It may be easier to think of Farnley Hall as two distinct but linked houses.
 There is the old 17th century wing, or Old Farnley Hall, and the late 18th century house, designed by John Carr.

 The Hall was used as a maternity hospital in WWII and was restored in the early 21st century.
-It is stil owned by the Fawkes family and is open for pre-booked group tours from April-September.
+It is still owned by the Fawkes family and is open for pre-booked group tours from April-September.

 Do not mistake this Farnley Hall with the house of the same name near Leeds!